Rhythmosaic presents Seminar: Nov 10, 2016

 May 20 - 22, 2016 Birmingham, UK

-New Dimensions Arts Management in partnership with Sampad Arts will host
+New Dimensions Arts Management in partnership with Sampad Arts hosted

 NAVADISHA 2016 – an industry-wide ground-breaking South Asian Dance